Home > Digital technologies > IS Management > Data protection: DPOs face the challenges of AI

 Supervision and control of subcontractors involved in the development or use of AI

-The AI law: a new regulatory framework
+The AI Act: a new regulatory framework

 Requirements for high-risk AI systems

-• Establishing detailed activity records
+• Drawing up detailed activity registers

 These requirements will involve close collaboration between DPOs, development teams and AI experts.

-Strengthened role of supervisory authorities
+A stronger role for the supervisory authorities

 Future prospects for DPOs